-- Had 7 days without any symptoms (week 1 in the 5-step guide below)
+- Had around 5-7 days without any symptoms

 It is important to understand that recovery will vary for everyone.
-We understand that it is not easy to hold back as an endurance athlete - however we strongly recommend you err on the side of caution and return to training gradually.
+I know it is not easy as an endurance athlete - however, we strongly recommend you err on the side of caution and return to training gradually.

-Stop if you experience breathlessness or fatigue.
-At every step, review your symptoms, listen to your body and skip back a week if you're not 100% coping with the training.
+On your return, stop if you experience breathlessness or fatigue.
+Be mindful of symptoms, listen to your body and wait if you're not 100% coping with the training.

 Check your heart rate metrics after each session and see how this compares to your pre-covid levels.
 If your heart rate is elevated, reduce the intensity of your workouts until it stabilizes.